A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Reduced-Rank Matrices

 \subsection{Covariance approach}

 The starting point is the evaluation of the standard covariance matrix

 The $K \times T$ data matrix $A$ contains mean-normalized time series as rows.
 Additionally, we apply a spectral decomposition to the standard covariance matrix.
 Eigenvalues are denoted by $\kappa_i$ and eigenvectors are denoted by $u_i$.
-The largest eigenvalue and the corresponding eigenvector can be interpreted as market part of $\Sigma$, while the other larger eigenvalues correspond to industrial sectors \cite{Laloux_1999, Noh_2000, Gopikrishnan_2001, Plerou_2002, Song_2011, MacMahon_2015, Stepanov_2015, Benzaquen_2017, potters2020first}.
+The largest eigenvalue and the corresponding eigenvector can be interpreted as market part of $\Sigma$, while the other larger eigenvalues correspond to industrial sectors.
+The smaller eigenvalues form a so-called bulk which contains to a large extent the noise in the time series.
+Their spectral density can be described by random matrix distributions~\cite{Marchenko_1967,Laloux_1999, Noh_2000, Gopikrishnan_2001, Plerou_2002, Song_2011, MacMahon_2015, Stepanov_2015, Benzaquen_2017, potters2020first}.
 Now, we subtract the dyadic matrix corresponding to the largest eigenvalue

 arriving at the matrix $\Sigma_B$ as an intermediate quantity.
 We mention in passing that $\Sigma_B$ is a well-defined covariance matrix~\cite{Heckens_2020}.
 Using the standard deviations ordered in the diagonal matrix